CB500F 0-60 mph in 4.34 seconds

 Honda CB500F Dyno Curve

-Thrashing the engine is not paramount to make good haste as is the good spread of power and torque that means you can short shift at 6-7000 rpm and still make very good progress while your friends on their Z300’s or MT-03’s will need to be thrashing it.
+Thrashing the engine is not paramount to make good haste as is the good spread of power and torque which means you can short shift at 6-7000 rpm and still make very good progress while your friends are on their Z300’s or MT-03’s will need to be thrashing it.

 Honda CB500F in-gear acceleration

 When getting a move on it is easy to hit the limiter in the first two gears if you are not quick, especially if you are more familiar with higher revving motorcycle engines.

 The CB500F first gear is exceptionally low and is only useful for getting the bike moving as first only has a top speed of a little over 60 km/h right at the limiter.

 Second and third gear are where you will be living mostly if commuting and wanting readily available acceleration to blast from gap to gap or corner to corner.